Picking the best paint brushes depends on quite a few factors, and much of it depends on your paint project.

 Your project of choice can guide you through which brushes will be most effective, and answer questions such as, what size do you need?
 Should you choose a plastic or wood handle?
 What type of bristles should you consider?

-To emulsion walls and ceilings, you need smaller 1-inch or 2-inch brushes for cutting in, and a larger 3 -inch or 4-inch brush for painting the wall.
-If you are working on woodwork such as windows and doors a 2-inch brush is a good workhorse.
+As a general rule, to emulsion walls and ceilings you need smaller 1-inch or 2-inch brushes for cutting in, and a larger 3 -inch or 4-inch brush for painting the wall.
+If you are working on woodwork, such as windows and doors, then a 2-inch brush is a good workhorse.

 In reality, the average homeowner/DIYer will only need a set of five brushes to get most jobs done.
-Here we help you choose the right paint brushes for the perfect finish on your paint project.
+These are six of the best paint brushes for the perfect finish on your project.

 1. Harris Essentials Walls & Ceilings and Woodwork 10-Pack

 Sizes: 0.5, 1, 1.5, 2 inches | Bristles: Synthetic | Material: Plastic | Best for: Gloss, emulsion

 Need a new set of brushes quickly?
 Then this budget grab-and-go 10-piece kit could be just what you are looking for.
 It brings together all the paintbrushes you’ll need to paint walls, ceilings, and interior woodwork.